Welcome to Day 2 of my MLM Boot Camp.

 Thinking like an employee when you are building a business will actually hold you back.
 Most people with an employee mindset only know how to trade hours for dollars.
 When they work their business 10-hours and don’t get paid for 10-hours worth of work, they get frustrated and quit.
 Or, they call it a scam.

 Your business is not a job.
 It’s a business.
 Big difference.
 As an entrepreneur you are building an asset with an equity value.
 You are building residual income, not linear income.
-It’s going to take time to make this happen, probably a few years.
+It’s going to take time to make this happen, probably several years.

-Another mindset challenge a lot of people deal with is low self-esteem, worthiness issues and low confidence.
+Another mindset challenge a lot of people deal with is low self-esteem, worthiness issues, and low confidence.
 That described me when I first joined the industry in 2002.
-You’re going to have to work on your mindset and attitude, and focus on your personal development.
+You must work on your mindset and attitude, and focus on your personal development.

-To be successful, you need to change.
-You need to improve your attitude, mindset, people skills, leadership skills and countless other things.
+To be successful, you must change.
+You must improve your attitude, mindset, people skills, leadership skills, and countless other things.
 THIS WILL TAKE TIME.

 Fortunately, you can earn as you learn.
-We all enter the business with a different level of experience and skills.
+We all enter the business with a different level of experience, mindset, attitude, and skills.
 It’s the people who master the skills and mindset the fastest that typically do the best.